Woodfield Mall

-Woodfield Mall is a shopping mall located in the northwest Chicago suburb of Schaumburg, Illinois, United States, at the intersection of Golf Road and Interstate 290.
+Woodfield Mall is a shopping mall located in the northwest Chicago suburb of Schaumburg, Illinois, United States, near the interchange of Golf Road and Interstate 290.
 The mall is the largest shopping mall in the state of Illinois, the second largest being Oakbrook Center in Oak Brook.
 It is also one of the largest shopping malls in the United States.
+The mall features four traditional retailers, which are JCPenney, Macy's, Nordstrom, and Primark.

-The mall is located approximately 27 miles from the Chicago Loop and attracts more than 27 million visitors each year.
-The mall features 234 stores and is anchored by JCPenney, Macy's (formerly Marshall Field's) and Nordstrom.
-It also has 7 other restaurants which are Red Robin, Uncle Julio's, P.F.
-Chang's China Bistro, Panda Express, The Cheesecake Factory, Kinfork BBQ, and Texas de Brazil.
+The mall is located approximately 27 mi from the Chicago Loop and attracts more than 27 million visitors each year.

 The mall was originally developed by Taubman Centers, which later sold the mall to CalPERS, Miller Capital Advisory, and GM Pension Trusts.
 Taubman continued to manage the mall until December 31, 2012, when GM Pension Trusts sold its stake in the mall to Simon Property Group, which took over management effective January 1, 2013.